buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWindowTypePartitioningEnum.md

 Windows which are subdivided into more than three panels have to be defined by the geometry only.
 The type of such windows is USERDEFINED.

-> HISTORY&nbsp; New Enumeration in IFC4.
+> HISTORY  New Enumeration in IFC4.
 The new _IfcWindowTypePartitioningEnum_ replaces the use of _IfcWindowStyleOperationEnum_ that is deprecated from IFC4 onwards.

 Note: